Training

 RDD Response Guidance Videos

 Lawrence Livermore National Laboratory created a simulation that demonstrates the DHS RDD Response Guidance missions and tactics.
-Videos demonstrating these lifesaving tactics can be found on the Department of homeland Security, Science and Technology YouTube channel.
+14 videos demonstrating these lifesaving tactics can be found on the Department of homeland Security, Science and Technology YouTube channel.

 Saving Lives After a Nuclear Detonation